Metinkeles1/food-ordering/README.md

 - Tailwind CSS
 - Redux and Redux-Toolkit
 - Next-Auth
+- MongoDB

 ## <a name="features">🔋 Features</a>

-👉 **Home Page**: Showcases a visually appealing display of cars fetched from a third-party API, providing a captivating introduction to the diverse range of vehicles available.
+👉 **Home Page**: The home page showcases visually appealing displays of meals fetched directly from the database, providing an enticing introduction to the diverse range of available dishes.
+This offers customers an instantly updated collection of meals, enhancing interaction and user experience.

-👉 **Exploration and Filtering**: Explore a wide variety of cars from around the world, utilizing a search and filter system based on criteria such as model, manufacturer, year, fuel type, and make.
+👉 **Explore and Filter**: Discover a wide variety of fast food items from every category, list the products added by the admin, and add them to your cart.

 👉 **Transition to Server-Side Rendering**: A seamless transition from client-side rendering to server-side rendering, enhancing performance and providing a smoother browsing experience.

-👉 **Pagination**: For easy navigation through a large dataset of cars, allowing users to explore multiple pages effortlessly.
+👉 **Pagination**: For easy navigation through a large dataset of products, allowing users to explore multiple pages effortlessly.

-👉 **Metadata Optimization and SEO**: Optimize metadata for car listing, enhancing search engine optimization (SEO) and ensuring better visibility on search engine results pages.
+👉 **Metadata Optimization and SEO**: Optimize metadata for product listing, enhancing search engine optimization (SEO) and ensuring better visibility on search engine results pages.

-👉 **TypeScript Types**: Utilize TypeScript to provide robust typing for enhanced code quality and better development

 👉 **Responsive Website Design**: The website is designed to be visually pleasing and responsive, ensuring an optimal user experience across various devices.